-Our department uses facilities both on and off campus to immerse students in a history education.
-These facilities provide students with an intensive, experiential, and hands-on view of historical research.
+Our department uses facilities both on and off campus to immerse students in a comprehensive education.
+These facilities provide you with an intensive, experiential and hands-on view of research.

-Located in Boyer Hall near the History Department faculty offices, the History Resource room holds journals and books for history students.
-It serves as a conference room for meetings of stuents and faculty, and provides comfortable chairs and tables for student research and study.
+Located in Boyer Hall near the faculty offices, the Resource Room holds journals and books for history students.
+It serves as a conference room for meetings of students and faculty, and provides comfortable chairs and tables for student research and study.

 Boyer Hall is a 98,000-square-foot academic facility which contains 25 state-of-the-art classrooms, three computer labs, and a language lab.
 Parmer Cinema, a full-scale movie theatre seating 129 people, highlights this building.
-In addition, Boyer Hall houses the college's School of Business, Education and Social Sciences, the School of the Humanities, and The Boyer Center.
+In addition, Boyer Hall houses part of the University's School of Arts, Culture and Society and The Boyer Center.
 Boyer Hall and The Boyer Center are dedicated to one of Messiah's most influential alumni and scholars, Ernie Boyer.